-Burman University, operating under Canadian University College, maintains course transfer arrangements with other institutions within the Province of Alberta.
+Burman University maintains course transfer arrangements with other institutions within the Province of Alberta.
 Approved courses appear in the Alberta Transfer Guide, Alberta Council on Admissions and Transfer.
 Generally, institutions will evaluate for transfer any course completed at Burman University; however, a course listed in the Alberta Transfer Guide will receive automatic transfer.
-Approved courses may be accessed on-line at www.transferalberta.ca
+Approved courses may be accessed on-line at www. transferalberta.ca